cachemoi/biogit-vue/README.md

 We highly recommend getting familiar with those frameworks before contributing to this project, but here's a quick TL;DR:

 All data we use and their relationships is defined in the graphQL model file.
+You'll find this in `~/dataModel`
 We use VueX to query for data and manage the state of the app.
 The VueX functions are in the `~/src/store` directory.
 We use those functions in Vue components to populate them with the relevant data.